mega-calibrator/DDC-for-CRT/README.md

 ## Running

-open the executable of your choice
+open the executable of your choice ~ legacy build is for windows 7

 if installed from source: